| ScanEagle UASThe ScanEagle unmanned aerial system has been

 were facilitated by the respective Engineering kandaks - which prepared

+the operations sites and facilities.
 Personnel.
 Currently, the ScanEagle is a GOCO

 enterprise - a Government Contract staffed by coalition field service